filiperino/agrtoolset/README.md

 Introduction:

 The add-on "agrtoolset" is a temporary set of tools used for a quicker workflow with .agr files.
-It is based upon Dardhandrob's Source-AGR-Import-Export-FBX (AIOX) add-on for blender 2.8, but it has been changed so heavily i decided to put it up on GitHub.
+It is based upon Darkhandrob's Source-AGR-Import-Export-FBX (AIOX) add-on for blender 2.8, but it has been changed so heavily i decided to put it up on GitHub.

 Features: